iamjuandis/juandis.com/src/assets/content/README.md

 #### Role

 I was responsible for leading and managing the project, and collaborating in the user experience & interface design.
-We got the challenge to understand the business, context and users to build a functional prototype.
 Also, I develop from scratch the functional web prototype to get precise and deep feedback from users.

 #### Company